Lawrence Bittaker and Roy Norris: Aftermath

 Although Norris readily admitted that he enjoyed the acts of rape with the victims, he claimed only Bittaker enjoyed the acts of torture and murder, stating: "I didn't enjoy killing—that was Lawrence [Bittaker].
 It was his favorite part: watching the women struggle to live; knowing he'd soon be taking life away."

-Both investigators and psychologists have stated Norris derived equally extreme gratification from the domination, abuse, and torture inflicted upon the victims as Bittaker; these respective parties have also harked toward Norris's extensive history of physical and sexual violence against women prior to his meeting Bittaker, and his repeated instances of denial of culpability for his actions.
+Both investigators and psychologists have stated Norris derived equally extreme gratification from the domination, abuse, and torture inflicted upon the victims as Bittaker; these respective parties have also referenced Norris's extensive history of physical and sexual violence against women prior to his meeting Bittaker, and his repeated instances of denial of culpability for his actions.

 Norris initially became eligible for parole in 2009.
 Norris declined to attend the parole hearing, thereby automatically deferring his parole eligibility for another ten years.
 He was denied parole again in 2019, and died while still incarcerated early the following year.

 Stephen Kay, the prosecutor at Bittaker's trial, still considers the murders committed by Bittaker and Norris as being the worst criminal case he has ever prosecuted or encountered and remained insistent in his belief that, prior to Bittaker's death via natural causes, he had been more deserving of being executed than any other inmate incarcerated on California's death row.
 In interviews, he has stated that for over two years following the trial of Lawrence Bittaker, his sleep was disturbed by recurring nightmares in which he would be rushing to Bittaker's van to prevent harm coming to the girls, but would "always get there too late."

-Paul Bynum, the chief investigator of the murders committed by Bittaker and Norris, committed suicide in December 1987.
+Paul Bynum, the chief investigator of the murders committed by Bittaker and Norris, died by suicide in December 1987.
 He was 39 years old.
-In a ten-page suicide note, Bynum specifically referred to the murders committed by Bittaker and Norris as haunting him, and of his fear they may be released from prison.
+In a ten-page suicide note, Bynum specifically referred to the murders committed by Bittaker and Norris as haunting him and of his fear they may be released from prison.

 The audio cassette Bittaker and Norris created of themselves raping and torturing Ledford remains in the possession of the FBI Academy; this recording is used to train and desensitize FBI agents to the raw reality of torture and murder.